You just realized that your dog swallowed something that they should not have. Now, what?

 Assess the item swallowed and evaluate the seriousness.

 Call your vet for help and describe the object, the size, shape, and material.
 The size of your dog matters – a toy breed that swallows a small object will have a harder time passing it than a German Shepherd.

 They may be necessary.
 An x-ray can pinpoint where the object is and how likely it is to pass.

 Do not alter your dog’s diet.
-If your veterinarian recommends waiting for the object to pass, do not vary your dog’s normal diet.
-A change in diet can trigger symptoms which can be confused with a blockage.
+If your veterinarian recommends waiting for the object to pass, do not vary your dog’s regular diet.
+A change in diet can trigger symptoms that can be confused with a blockage.

-- Dangerous Items: Seek immediate attention if your dog swallows a dangerous item such as:
+Seek immediate attention if your dog swallows a hazardous item such as:

 - Polyurethane glues

 - Coins – problems can occur if stomach acid breaks down the metal

 - Xylitol – a common sweetener that can be fatal for dogs